-Sl.
+SI.
 No. Name of the Member Attendance Gross Amount of Sitting fees paid

 (₹)

 1. Mr. C.R.
 Prayag Yes 15,000

 2. Mr. A. K. Kothari Yes 15,000

 3. Smt.
 P. D. Kothari Yes 15,000

 4. Mr. Mahesh Sodhani Yes N.A.

-During the year, the Company had received 4 (four) complaints from the shareholders which were addressed swiftly and satisfactorily.
-There were no complaints pending against the Company as on 31st March, 2024 on SCORES.
+During the year, the Company had received zero (0) complaints from the shareholders.
+There were no complaints pending nor any complaints not solved to the satisfaction of the shareholders against the Company as on 31st March, 2025 on SCORES.

-Pursuant to the authorization of the Board of Directors of the Company, either the Managing Director or the Executive Director & CEO or the Company Secretary approves the Transfer/ Transmission/Sub-division/Consolidation/Renewal/Replacement/Issue of Duplicate Share Certificate(s)/Deletion of Name(s) and Dematerialization/Rematerialisation of Shares of the Company.
+Pursuant to the authorization of the Board of Directors of the Company, either the Managing Director & CEO or the Company Secretary approves the Transfer/ Transmission/Sub-division/Consolidation/Renewal/Replacement/ Issue of Duplicate Share Certificate(s)/Deletion of Name(s) and Dematerialization/Rematerialisation of Shares of the Company.
 A summary of transfer/transmission, etc. of securities of the Company so approved by the Company Secretary is placed at every Board Meeting/Stakeholders Relationship Committee Meeting.
 A certificate from a Practising Company Secretary is obtained on an yearly basis, as per the provisions of Regulations 40 (9) & (10) of SEBI Listing Regulations, relating to compliance with the formalities of share transfer and the same is also filed with the Stock Exchanges.
+Pursuant to recent SEBI Listing Regulation Amendments the certificate for the year ended 31st March, 2025 was no longer required to be filed.
+Henceforth, the Company shall do away with the filing of the certificate but the summary of all transfer/transmission, etc. of securities of the Company shall be placed before the necessary meetings.

 In compliance with Regulations 7(2) & (3) of SEBI Listing Regulations, a Compliance Certificate is filed with the Stock Exchanges where the shares of the Company are listed.
 The said Certificate is duly signed by both the Company Secretary & Compliance Officer of the Company and the authorized representative of the Share Transfer Agent on an yearly basis to certify that all activities relating to both physical and electronic share transfer facility of the Company are maintained by 'Maheshwari Datamatics Pvt.
 Ltd.', Registrar and Share Transfer Agent (RTA) of the Company.
+Pursuant to recent SEBI Listing Regulation Amendments the certificate for the year ended 31st March, 2025 was no longer required to be filed.
+Henceforth, the Company shall no longer be filing the aforesaid certificate and will ensure compliance with the applicable provisions.